If you’re considering moving to the unofficial capital of Transylvania, this list of pros and cons about living in Cluj Napoca should come in handy.

 So… we’re already off to a good start, right?
 Let’s check out a few more good things about the city!

-1. It’s a big city and still growing
+1. It’s a large, growing city

 At least in comparison with Timisoara, which is another big city of Romania.
 Or Constanta.
 Or Bucharest.
 Or most large cities in the country, that is.

 Streets in Cluj are really clean and nice for long walks.
 And a clean city helps keep your mood high.

 Like, really nice, with a relaxed and non-confrontational attitude – which is something you won’t get a lot of in most parts of the country.

 Although it’s a big city, you won’t find that many annoyed, worried and angry people, or that “always-in-a-hurry” feeling.